 The USB DAC packs great sound quality and convenience into one small package.
-Even compared to premium sound cards like Asus Xonar D2X, the uDAC-2 can stand out in a class of its own and it certainly makes a convincing case at $129.
+Even compared to premium sound cards like Asus Xonar D2X, the uDAC-2 can stand out in a class of its own

 The uDAC-2 comes in a nicely packaged clear plastic box, but the accessory is very Spartan in nature only including the 1m long USB cable.
 The cable uses the standard USB-A connector found commonly on many printers, and should be very useful if one happens to misplace the original.
 The uDAC-2 itself though sets a new standard in the USB DAC market.
 T